Symbol1/BlueWaters-RM64/process.md

 #---------------------------------------------------------------
 ```

-Let `AccessPattern` be the power set of the rows of the generator matrix.
+Let `AccessPatterns` be the power set of the rows of the generator matrix.
-That is, an element `A` of `AccessPattern` is a subset of rows.
+That is, an element `A` of `AccessPatterns` is a subset of rows.
 `A` is treated as a standalone matrix; compute its RREF.
 Read off the positions of the pivots, and call it the *pivot-pattern* of `A`.
 Define the *pivot-signature polynomial*